← Back

 Naming Conventions

-• Table names: singular. user, not users.
+• Table names: singular, snake_case. user, room_type, cancel_policy.
 Reads better in JOINs.
 Matches ORM class names.

 • Primary key: always id.
 Simple.
 No need to remember field names for joins.